secretstartups/handbook/values/index.html.md

 #### Sub-values as substantiators
 {:.no_toc}

-The "sub" in sub-value is not in reference to "subordinate," but rather, "**substantiate** the [core-values](#credit)."
+The "sub" in sub-value is not in reference to "subordinate," but rather, "**substantiate** the [core values](#credit)."

-Sub-values clarify what a given core-value means and looks like *at GitLab*.
+Sub-values clarify what a given core value means and looks like *at GitLab*.
 Understanding this distinction is critical to thriving at GitLab, particularly for [newer team members](/company/culture/all-remote/getting-started/) who may be familiar with a prior organization's interpretation of iteration or collaboration (as examples).